PaulMairot/ath-app-tb/README.md

-TB for SwissTiming, for athletic's data visualisation (API side)
+TB for SwissTiming, for athletic's data visualisation (Application side)